 In addition to overcoming the expense of scaling infrastructure, service providers must face another challenge in building 5G networks: delivering on performance.
 Unreliable or underperforming networks could hinder 5G adoption, creating something of a Catch-22 for service providers who are still building out their network infrastructure.
 Multi-Access Edge Computing (MEC) provides an answer to this dilemma by enhancing the capabilities of 5G networks.
 While the fifth generation of wireless networks essentially provides a wider, faster highway for data to travel on, MEC shortens the distance data has to travel.
 By moving computing capabilities to the edge of the network, MEC provides another way for service providers to decrease latency and increase capacity.
 This can not only fuel 5G adoption by improving service as 5G infrastructure is built out, but allow mature networks to fully deliver on the capabilities of 5G, enabling its ultra-low-latency, high reliability use cases.

-Ultimately, transferring data to and from centralized networks and cloud providers is slow, costly, and inefficient--three big problems for the low-latency, high-throughput applications that 5G will enable.
+Ultimately, transferring data to and from centralized networks and cloud providers is slow, costly, and inefficient—three big problems for the low-latency, high-throughput applications that 5G will enable.
 Overcoming these problems will be key to successfully deploying 5G, making MEC an important enabler of the next generation of wireless networks.
+Azion simplifies the implementation of MEC by enabling customers to deploy and manage Network Function Virtualization (NFV) to their edge locations using Edge Orchestrator.
+With Edge Orchestrator, customers can deploy edge nodes manually or with zero-touch provisioning, making it easy to build out their edge infrastructure and manage resources in real time.
 In our next post, we’ll dive further into MEC by breaking down its architecture and discussing its role in achieving 5G performance parameters.